 ISG @ Brown @ISGatBrown: Do you know your #privacy IQ?
 10 quick Q's to find out, brought to you by StaySafeOnline & ZeroKnowledgePrivacy.org: http://myprivacyiq.com/

 If you are new to Brown or missed ISG's earlier announcements, we recommend that you install and run Identity Finder, a useful addition to anyone's security toolkit.
 It allows you to scan your computer for any sensitive information that might be stored on it -- such as social security numbers or passwords -- and then take appropriate measures to either secure or remove it.

 The enterprise version is available to all active faculty and staff from CIS's software download pages.
 In addition, students and home users can install a free version available on the Identity Finder website on their personal computers to perform basic search and remediation.
 More robust personal versions are also available.

 ISG recommends that you install and periodically run Identity Finder to detect and secure sensitive data on your computer, which will help protect you from identity theft.
 More information is available in the Identity Finder FAQ.

-Please note: If you already have Identity Finder installed but haven't used it since last summer, you will be asked to update to version 6.2, which is available for download from CIS' Software Distribution site (click OS and search for Identity Finder).
-Note you will need your current client before installing the new version.
+Please note: If you already have Identity Finder installed but haven't used it in awhile, you will be asked to update to version 6.2, which is available for download from CIS' Software Distribution site (downloads for Windows andMacintosh are available).
+Note you will need to delete your current client before installing the new version.